bikininjas/bikininjas_mc_server/README.md

 This is a magical Docker image for running your very own Minecraft server with Java 21! 🏰✨ Dive into the world of creativity with the top NeoForge plugins and the amazing Create mod!

+## Development & Release Process

+This project follows semantic versioning and uses an automated CI/CD pipeline for releases:

+- **Beta Releases**: Automatically created when code is pushed to a branch
+- **Final Releases**: Promoted from beta releases and pushed to Docker Hub

+For more details, see [Release Process](docs/RELEASE_PROCESS.md).

 ## Server Information

 This server runs on NeoForge 21.1.122 with Java 21, providing a stable and feature-rich environment for your Minecraft adventures!